Muzietto/es6-lambda-calculus/README.md

 ### helper functions for managing JavaScript arrays

-  due to the similarity between these lists and JavaScript arrays, we can benefit from having a few helper functions to mediate between the two worlds.
+  due to the striking similarity between λ-calculus lists and JavaScript arrays, we can benefit from having a few helper functions to mediate between the two worlds.
 They are relatively straightforward to implement by mixing idioms from both realms:

     var LIST2array = REDUCE(array => head => [head].concat(array))([]);
     var array2LIST = array => array.reverse().reduce((acc, curr) => CONS(curr)(acc), NIL);